cloudmesh-community/sp19-222-101/project-report/report.md

 document classification problems [@khorsi2007overview].
-The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurence of an event E given the occurence of other events, $$ x_1 $$ through xn [@zhang2004optimality].
+The Naive Bayes algorithm relies on Bayes' probability theorem, which expresses a relationship between the probability of the occurence of an event E given the occurence of other events, $x_1$ through $x_n$ [@zhang2004optimality].
 In terms of classification, event E would be the classication of a data point, and x1 through xn are the features of that data point.
 The underlying assumption of the Naive Bayes classifier is that each of the features are independent of the value of the class variable, which simplifies the calculations significantly.
 As a result, this classification method is fast compared to more sophisticated methods.
-Despite the "naive" assumptions of the independence of each feature, the end classification sensitive to the distribution of dependencies between all features [@zhang2004optimality], which makes this method successful when classifying trends in natural language situations.
+Despite the "naive" assumptions of the independence of each feature, the end classification is sensitive to the distribution of dependencies between all features [@zhang2004optimality], which makes this method successful when classifying trends in natural language situations.

+:wave: how do you test for independence ?

 SVM is also used to work with natural language classification [@khorsi2007overview].
 SVM models construct hyper-planes in the feature space of